What you need to know

 - Data-analysis skills.
 Agricultural and food scientists, like other researchers, collect data using a variety of methods, including quantitative surveys.
 They must then apply standard data analysis techniques to understand the data and get the answers to the questions they are studying.

 - Math skills.
 Agricultural and food scientists, like many other scientists, must have a sound grasp of mathematical concepts.

 - Observation skills.
 Agricultural and food scientists conduct experiments that require precise observation of samples and other data.
 Any mistake could lead to inconclusive or inaccurate results.

-Overall employment of agricultural and food scientists is projected to grow 7 percent from 2018 to 2028, faster than the average for all occupations.
+Overall employment of agricultural and food scientists is projected to grow 6 percent from 2022 to 2032 according to the U.S. Bureau of Labor Statistics.
+This is faster than the average growth rate for all occupations.